britzl/emthree/README.md

 **PARAMETERS**
 * ```board``` (table) - The board to remove blocks from
-* ```block``` (table) - The blocks to remove
+* ```blocks``` (table) - The blocks to remove

 ### emthree.change_block(block, type, color)
 Change a block on the board from one type and color to another.
-This will post an `emthree.RESPAWN` message to the game object representing the block.
+This will post an `emthree.CHANGE` message to the game object representing the block.

 **PARAMETERS**
 * ```block``` (table) - The block to change